TeamHG-Memex/eli5/docs/source/_notebooks/text-explainer.rst

      and children, and the childbirth  .

-By default :class:`~.TextExplainer` generated 5000 distorted texts (use ``n_samples`` argument to change the amount):
+By default :class:`~.TextExplainer` generates 5000 distorted texts (use ``n_samples`` argument to change the amount):

 .. code:: ipython3